tesfayeleni/HydraAI/README.md

 - pipe_diameter_max: Maximum diameter of connected pipes
 - pipe_avg_age: Average age of connected pipes

+The raw CSV containing all simulated netwrok data is not included here for simplicity.
+However, a features.csv file is proviided to test the app and explore the fucnitonality without access to the full dataset.

-Rolling statistics summarize recent history to capture temporal patterns.
-Static features describe network topology and pipe characteristics.
-Only node-level leak predictions are performed currently.
+Rolling statistics such as rolling_mean and rolling_std summarize the recent history of node pressures to capture short-term trends and temporal patterns.
+These are critical for the model to detect potential anomalies that could indicate future leaks.
+Static features, like node elevation, degree, and pipe characteristics, describe the network’s topology and infrastructure.

+Currently, the app performs node-level leak predictions only, not pipe-level predictions, due to the complexity of pipe naming in the Net3 network model.

 ---